OSH Answers Fact Sheets

 Employees doing foot tasks should have pedals located directly in front of them to prevent their hips from twisting.
 It is important that employees are able to support their body evenly.

-The chair should always be considered as an integral component of the workstation and not in isolation.
-The other workstation components, such as the desk and VDT (computer), workbench or panel in a control room all affect the employee's body position.
-They, together with a chair, make it possible to work in a balanced body position.
+All workstation components, such as the chair, desk and computer, workbench or panel in a control room all affect the employee's body position.
 A work station should also allow for frequent changes between a variety of body positions.

 How do I select the proper chair?

 A basic rule of ergonomics is that there is no such thing as the "average" person; however, providing an individually designed chair for every employee is not practical.
 The only solution is to provide the employee with a fully adjustable chair that can accommodate the maximum range of people (typically 90 to 95 percent of the population).
 The chair must have controls to allow easy adjustment of the seat height and tilt, as well as the backrest height and angle.
 It is important that the employee can operate these controls from a sitting position.
 The chair's design must match the tasks.

 A trial period is essential to the process of selecting a chair.
 Employees should try out the chair in the real work situation and ensure it meets the needs of the job before the final selection is made.

 Please also see the OSH Answers document "Ergonomic Chair" for more information.

 How can you design a job that requires prolonged sitting?

 No matter how well the workplace is designed, an employee who sits for long periods will suffer discomfort.
 The main objective of a job design in this situation is to reduce the amount of time the person spends "just" sitting.
 Frequent changes in the sitting position are not enough to protect against blood pooling in the employee's legs.